 Again, the thematic diatribe of Lux Mentis to “mock conventionalism” emerges case by case with groupings of “sex, death, and devil,” artist’s books, fine press, esoterica, and other bits of seemingly harmless or seemingly objectionable material.
 The process can sort of look like this:

-When it is all said and done, you can hear Ian blather on in a nice little package with sound and image!
+When it is all said and done, you can misoprostol online pharmacy!
 Useful words and phrases to add to your regularly rotated vocabulary: “brutally cool” “spectacular” “just exquisite” “interesting bits” “fabulous” “astounding”.
 You can also learn how to properly stroke your beard.

 What is important to note is while we go gangbusters with stuff, selection is important, as well as time management, you can fiddle around with one shelf for hours, believe me.
 That being said, all in all, installation was smooth and considerate, every shelf both notes and confronts a narrative.
 See for yourself.

 Next time: Gettin’ granular, or how to give good looks and books.